 Here in Flagstaff, when the sky is clear and a breeze is blowing, humidity can go into single digits.
 This is absurdly low, for humans and especially for delicate instruments made of wood.
 During certain parts of the year, the next day can bring monsoon weather creating high humidity.
 These changes are extremely rough on guitars.
 Keeping your guitar in a case will help insulate and stabilize it from these fluctuations.
 There are many different ways to humidify your instrument.
 Bring it by the shop or give us a call to discuss which option is best for you.

 Let’s dispel some of the most common rumors:

 - “I should change my strings one at a time to keep tension on the neck.“ Your guitar was built without strings, and most repairs require removal of all the strings, sometimes for an extended period of time.
 All strings need to be removed to oil and condition the fingerboard.
 Complete restringing and adjustments will keep your guitar from tightening up, tonally speaking.

-- “I don’t worry about humidity issues because I have a really nice, well-made instrument.“ The opposite is most often the case.
-High-end, solid-wood acoustic guitars are usually more sensitive to climate changes and more prone to dry-cracks.
+- “I don’t worry about humidity issues because I have a really nice, well-made instrument.“ The opposite is typically the case.
+High-end, solid-wood acoustic guitars are usually more sensitive to humidity changes.

 - “I can acclimate my guitar so it won’t need humidification.“ This really depends on the guitar, and if you plan on trying this, expect to pay for some major setup work and crack repairs during the 7-10 years it will take your instrument to “acclimate.”
-Some old guitars seem to have stabilized to a degree, but they typically had stable lives at one point.
+Some old guitars seem to have stabilized to a degree, but they certainly had unstable lives at one point.
 Specifically speaking, however, no instrument can be truly acclimated to such a drastically variable climate, and wood will warp and crack when exposed to extreme dryness for a long enough period.